-These internationally recognized shipping terms help in defining all the responsibilities related to the delivery of products and transportation smoothly.
+These internationally recognized shipping terms help define all the responsibilities related to product delivery and transportation.

-In this blog, we’ll look at the top key shipping terminologies that Amazon sellers should know.
-It is necessary to understand these terms to figure out your responsibilities as a seller, learn about the paperwork, and get familiar with the abbreviations that might fly right past you at times!
+This blog will examine the top key shipping terminologies that Amazon sellers should know.
+According to us, understanding these terms is necessary to understand your responsibilities as a seller, learn about the paperwork, and get familiar with the abbreviations that might sometimes fly right past you!

 Let’s begin!